LTKMN/CCC/README.md

 - allow re-rolls
 - some sort of success when you register your GPS making it to that point
 - log it as a running high score?
+- some error state pages and things for desktop, etc.

 things beyond that: